 The Global Initiatives Research Program facilitates faculty research related to global, cross-border or regional issues, including the management of multinational firms, competing in international markets, the interdependence of financial markets, cross national studies of entrepreneurship, understanding differences in buyer behavior across cultures and countries, contrasting manufacturing practices across countries, and more.

 That's all for today's post.
-We hope this provides you a foundation for approaching the Wharton group interview, as well as its Global Modular Course component.
-If you would like more in-depth advice on preparing for the Wharton interview, and would like to engage our interview preparation services, please contact us at email@example.com.
+We hope this provides you a foundation for approaching your Wharton Team-based Discussion, as well as its Global Modular Course component.
+If you would like more in-depth advice on preparing for the Wharton TBD - and would like to engage our interview preparation services, please contact us at firstname.lastname@example.org.